 5. Fidelity 500 Index Fund

-Thing is, turnover in S&P 500 index funds tends to be low at just a couple percent in any given year.
-That makes them an extraordinarily tax-efficient way to invest, as they generate very little in taxable capital gains—making them a much better fit for a taxable account than a tax-advantaged one.
+They’re not just productive—because turnover in S&P 500 index funds tends to be low (at just a couple percent in any given year), they generate very little in taxable capital gains, making them extraordinarily tax-efficient ways to invest, too.
+Thing is, this makes them a much better fit for a taxable account (like a traditional brokerage) than a tax-advantaged account (like a 401(k) or IRA).

 If you believe in the American growth story, then buying a basket of America’s biggest and most recognized companies makes sense.
 Even Warren Buffett, the Oracle of Omaha himself—considered by many to be the greatest investor in history—has said on multiple occasions that most investors, most of the time, should simply buy and hold an S&P 500 index fund and let it run.

 The Fidelity 500 Index Fund has an almost nonexistent expense ratio of just 0.015%, which is just about impossible to beat.
-That has helped it draw an incredible $630 billion-plus in assets under management.
+That has helped it draw an incredible $749 billion in assets under management.

 Want to learn more about FXAIX?
 Check out the Fidelity provider site.